woundedkoba/ClickSortForked/README.md

 Starting with Minecraft 1.20.5 Java 21 is required.
 I assume this to be what caused the breaking issue.

 #### Changes
-See docs > Change Log.md for Changes made in each version.
+See 'docs > Change Log.md' for Changes made in each version.

 #### Credit and Contribution
-desht (Original Author), ChengZi/NewbieOrange and all ClickSort git contributors: https://cutt.ly/4Y5HQmS
+desht (Original Author), ChengZi/NewbieOrange and all ClickSort git contributors: https://cutt.ly/4Y5HQmS I only take credit for having updated this forked plugin for MC 1.21 and other items listed in 'docs > Change Log.md'.

 #### License
 ClickSort by Des Herriott is licensed under the [Gnu GPL v3](http://www.gnu.org/licenses/gpl-3.0.html).